lukecampbell/module9/body/4-conclusion.md

 equipment for personal use.
 Personal use includes but is not limited to: social media, movies, shopping, and pornography.

+All computer systems will have the following notice presented before a user is authorized access.

+_Computer System Notice

+You are accessing a corpirate computer information system (IS) that is provided for business use only.

+By using this computer system, which includes any attached device, you consent to the
+following:

+ - Communication monitoring and interception for purposes including, penetration testing, network operations, personnel misconduct, law enforcement and performance monitoring.

+ - At any time this computer system may be remotely shut down in the event of fire, computer intrusion or virus.
+(Save often)_

 #### Software Licenses and Access

 Employees will be issued a standard suite of software for conducting business.